sabrinasadik/www_threefold.io/www.threefold.io/content/grid/vision.md

 #### Use case utilization of the ThreeFold Grid
 Independent studies show that the consumption of compute and storage in our everyday life is undergoing exponential growth.
 To deliver on this ever-expanding demand, we need to deliver more capacity closer to where it is required.

-The ThreeFold Grid solves this problem be allowing internet capacity to be delivered exactly where it is needed.
+The ThreeFold Grid solves this problem by allowing internet capacity to be delivered exactly where it is needed.
 Essentially, the ThreeFold Grid allows the internet to go local.

 Local capacity enables local entrepreneurs to develop capacity use cases in the communities and companies that need them.
 No need to use centrally owned, remote and inefficient datacenters.
 The capacity can be delivered where it is needed, at much lower cost.
 This allows radically different, more economic and greener use case scenarios than are currently possible with centralized cloud services.